Let’s talk about exercise and back pain

 Let me tell you why – Yoga helps build strength.

 Yoga requires you to concentrate on specific muscles in the body when holding poses – many of which improve back strength.
-When these muscles are stronger your back pain can be greatly reduced and is less likely to affect you as bad as it once did.
+When these muscles are stronger your back pain can be greatly reduced and is less likely to affect you as badly as it once did.

 As well as strengthening, Yoga relaxes the body and reduces any tension in stress-carrying muscles (a.k.a your back!)

 For people with lower back pain, stretching is important.
-Stretching the muscles in your legs actually help to increase range of movement in your hips, taking the stress off your lower back – which in addition increases blood flow, allowing nutrients to flow in, taking care of the muscles in your back.
+Stretching the muscles in your legs actually helps to increase the range of movement in your hips, taking the stress off your lower back – which in addition increases blood flow, allowing nutrients to flow in, taking care of the muscles in your back.